vippsas/vipps-psp-api/vipps-psp-api-checklist.md

     - A complete order including `Reserve`, `Capture` and `Refund`, that has been updated with [`POST:/v2/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST).
     - A complete order including `Cancel`, that has been updated with [`POST:/v2/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST).
     - One ID for each of the [error codes](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#error-codes).
+        - Some codes like 85 aren't applicable for all systems, please provide short description for why each code does not apply.
 3. The PSP [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) to verify the integration in the production environment:
     - At least one IDs for orders with each of the following statuses: `Capture`, `Refund`, `Cancel`.
     - At least 3 IDs for orders with different [error codes](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#error-codes).